When Is A Good Time To Visit Alaska

 The shoulder seasons of May and September offer a balance between the long daylight hours of summer and the affordability and fewer crowds of winter.
 May sees the awakening of spring, with wildflowers blooming and wildlife emerging from hibernation.
 Temperatures are generally mild, ranging from 40°F to 60°F (4°C to 15°C), and rainfall is relatively low.

 September brings the stunning colors of autumn to Alaska, as the tundra transforms into a tapestry of red, orange, and gold.
-Temperatures begin to cool down, ranging from 30°F to 50°F (-1°C to 10°C), and rainfall increases slightly.
+That said, temperatures begin to cool down, ranging from 30°F to 50°F (-1°C to 10°C), and rainfall increases slightly.
 September is also a good time to view the Northern Lights, as the nights become longer and darker.

 Both May and September offer opportunities for hiking, fishing, and wildlife viewing, although some activities may be limited depending on the specific location and weather conditions.
 Cruising is still available during these months, and you may find lower prices and fewer crowds compared to the peak summer season.